obonaventure/cnp3/book/transport/tcp.rst

   - no link in the network is congested
   - the rate allocated to source :math:`j` cannot be increased without decreasing the rate allocated to a source :math:`i` whose allocation is smaller than the rate allocated to source :math:`j` [Leboudec2008]_ .

 Depending on the network, a `max-min fair allocation` may not always exist.
 In practice, `max-min fairness` is an ideal objective that cannot necessarily be achieved.
-When there is a single blottlneck link as in the example above, `max-min fairness` implies that each source should be allocated the same transmission rate.
+When there is a single bottleneck link as in the example above, `max-min fairness` implies that each source should be allocated the same transmission rate.

 To visualise the different rate allocations, it is useful to consider the graph shown below.
 In this graph, we plot on the `x-axis` (resp. `y-axis`) the rate allocated to host `B` (resp. `A`).
 A point in the graph :math:`(r_B,r_A)` corresponds to a possible allocation of the transmission rates.
 Since there is a `2 Mbps` bottleneck link in this network, the graph can be divided into two regions.
 The lower left part of the graph contains all allocations :math:`(r_B,r_A)` such that the bottleneck link is not congested (:math:`r_A+r_B<2`).
 The right border of this region is the `efficiency line`, i.e. the set of allocations that completely utilise the bottleneck link (:math:`r_A+r_B=2`).
 Finally, the `fairness line` is the set of fair allocations.